Food Hub Praxis Studio

 March 5th - April 30th

-The last phase of the studio involves the synthesis of previous phases into a design solution for a community-based food hub in Westwood.
-Students will develop final design and planning solutions that acknowledge the surrounding social and economic forces.
-Projects will respond to design proposals developed in Phase 2 and continue into detailed design of a food hub in the Westwood Neighborhood.
-Students will prepare conceptual design solutions for detailed elements of the food hub site.
-Integration of site, building, and community values will direct design.
+The last phase of the studio involved the synthesis of previous phases into a design solution for a community-based food hub in Westwood.
+Students developed final design and planning solutions that acknowledge the surrounding social and economic forces.
+Projects responded to design proposals developed in Phase 2 and continued into detailed designs of a food hub in the Westwood Neighborhood.
+Students prepared conceptual design solutions for detailed elements of the food hub site.

 - Prospective Students